vmware/photon/docs/photon-admin-guide.md

 Each .network file contains a matching rule and a configuration that Photon OS applies when a device matches the rule.
 You set the matching rule and the configuration as sections containing vertical sets of key-value pairs according to the information at https://www.freedesktop.org/software/systemd/man/systemd.network.html.

 To configure Photon OS to handle a networking use case, such as setting a static IP address or adding a name server, you create a configuration file with a `.network` extension and place it in the /etc/systemd/network directory.

+After you create a network configuration file with a `.network` extension, you must run the `chmod` command to set the new file's mode bits to `644`.
+Example:

+    chmod 644 10-static-en.network

 For Photon OS to apply the new configuration, you must restart the `systemd-networkd` service by running the following command:

 	systemctl restart systemd-networkd